greymeister/overwatchrandom.com/README.md

 # overwatchrandom.com

+#### Note: This project is no longer maintained and the website will go offline

 ## Generate random overwatch characters to play because Blizzard can't be bothered.

 Just click the dice button and get a character to quick play as.